 Of course, there is the problem of overusing forest resources.
-But organizations like The Forest Stewardship Council (FSC) and the Program for the Endorsement of Forest Certification (PEFC) exist to check forest degradation due to logging.
+Organizations like The Forest Stewardship Council (FSC) and the Program for the Endorsement of Forest Certification (PEFC) exist to check forest degradation due to logging.

 Trees sequester carbon dioxide.
 The paper manufacturing industry is also one of the lowest greenhouse gas emitters.
 In 2017, the industry contributed just 0.8% to global emissions.

 Plastic, on the other hand, was responsible for 4.5% of global emissions in 2015.
-In its entire life cycle, one ton of corrugated cardboard generates 538 kg of carbon equivalent emissions.
+One ton of corrugated cardboard generates 538 kg of carbon equivalent emissions in its entire life cycle.

 Under the right circumstances, cardboard will completely break down into organic matter within two months unless coated with wax, which doesn't stop biodegradation but slows it down.
 So it takes years instead of a couple of months.

-Related: two of the other common packing materials are made from plastic and definitely do not biodegrade.
+Related: Two other common packing materials are made from plastic and do not biodegrade.
 Read more about their disposal in our articles:

-Cardboard is great in many ways, but there are some unsavory truths about its production and consumption.
+Cardboard is great in many ways, but some unsavory truths exist about its production and consumption.

 To make cardboard, manufacturers need wood pulp, and that requires cutting down trees.
 Most people are quick to point out that we plant trees, so the raw material is from a renewable source.
 But that assumes that all cardboard boxes come from sustainable forests where they continually plant new trees to replace the ones cut down.